 While this is more popular as a cycling track, it also provides a nice flat walk suitable for the entire family.
 Previously a road, the track follows the Port Hacking River with plenty of picnic tables along the way.

-At the southern end of the path meets the Forest Path, which makes a great addition to your day if you are up for a longer walk.
+At the southern end of the path, the Forest Path meets, which makes a great addition to your day if you are up for a longer walk.

 Palona Cave detour

 Another option of Lady Carrington Drive is this 1.6km return detour to Palona Cave.
-Marked by an old wooden sign that just states ‘Limestone Cave’.
-It’s not a very clear path, and while it’s a pleasant walk, it’s not at the top of our list, and it surprised us when we hear it referred to as a hidden gem.
+It’s marked by an old wooden sign that just states ‘Limestone Cave’.
+The path is not very clear, and while it’s a pleasant walk, it’s not at the top of our list.
+It surprised us when we heard it referred to as a hidden gem.

-There is sometimes a small waterfall here, but we have never seen it looking impressive.
+Sometimes, a small waterfall is here, but we have never seen it looking impressive.
 I think you really need to be here right after some heavy rain for a decent flow.
-But given how overgrown this track is, you getting pretty damp from the ferns and perhaps take home a leech or two.
+But given how overgrown this track is, you might get pretty damp from the ferns and perhaps take home a leech or two.

 Best for: Families or anyone looking for a flat walk